xoriath/atmelstudio-cppcheck/README.md

-# atmelstudio-fstack-usage
+# atmelstudio-cppcheck
-Extension to Atmel Studio using the -fstack-usage parameter to GCC to analyse stack usage
+Extension to Atmel Studio for running cppcheck

-Currently inspired by avstack.pl (http://dlbeer.co.nz/downloads/avstack.pl).